DUoS and TNUoS Charges Explained

 Each year in March, National Grid selects the three half-hour periods with the highest demand from the previous November to February.
 An average of your usage during these periods, known as the Triad, is calculated.
 This figure is doubled to reflect a full hour’s usage and then multiplied by the relevant regional TNUoS rate to determine the final annual charge.
 If energy is used strategically during the Triad period, you will be able to lower TNUoS your charge.

 Recently, TNUoS charges have increased due to higher transmission network costs.
-This rise is driven by the need to upgrade aging infrastructure and accommodate more renewable energy generation.
+This rise is driven by the need to upgrade ageing infrastructure and accommodate more renewable energy generation.

 High Voltage Assets